-Also, not all prompts look the exact same.
-Depending on the nickname of your machine, and the name of your user account, your own command line prompt will differ.
-So don't worry if yours appears different from the example above; that's completely normal.
+Not all prompts look the exact same - including prompts on Windows.
+Depending on the names of your machine and the name of your user account, your own command line prompt will differ.
+So don't worry if yours appears different from examples here.
+That's completely normal.

-This simply means the command is meant to be executed in the command line.
-The dollar sign is the common notation to communicate this because, as we just learned, most terminals display a dollar sign
+$.
+This means the command is meant to be executed in the command line.
+The dollar sign is the common notation to communicate this because most terminals display a dollar sign

-When you see this symbol preceding a command, know that you are not required to literally type a dollar sign into the command line.
+When you see this symbol preceding a command in one of our lessons, know that you are not required to literally type a dollar sign into the command line.
 You will only type the command listed after the dollar sign.
 The dollar sign simply denotes that the command is meant to be executed in the command line.

 Great!
-Now that we understand the basics of the terminal and command line, let's begin practicing commands.
+Now that we understand the basics of the terminal and command line, let's practice.
 In the next lesson we'll learn about the most frequently-used commands, how and when to execute them, and what they allow us to do.